jconorgrogan/Informational-Constructivism/README.md

 ---
 **Footnotes:**
 <sup>[1]</sup> The linear form `L = K + λE` is derived from basic assumptions of monotonicity, additivity, and scale-invariance for a cost functional (see `Theory Formalization/SUR linearity proof.md`).
 The term `λ` is often linked to thermodynamic factors, such as `k_B T ln 2` via Landauer's principle, when considering physical instantiations of information erasure and processing.
+The principle of Ledger Cost minimization (often referred to as Simplicity Under Resource-constraint or SUR) is understood as a statistical outcome: processes that persist are those whose operational choices effectively keep this average cost bounded.

 ---
 *(Further details, including the formal deduction of the Core Logic from atemporal principles, specific mathematical derivations of emergent structures, and potential applications to complex physical or cognitive systems, are explored in other documents within this repository.)*